bluehen-tech/ud-dssa-website/docs/RESUME_UPLOADS_SETUP.md

 ## Overview

 The resume upload feature allows authenticated users to:
-- Upload their resume (PDF, DOC, or DOCX, max 5MB)
+- Upload resumes (PDF, DOC, or DOCX, max 5MB) for specific opportunities
-- View their uploaded resume status on the opportunities page
+- View resume status for each opportunity on the opportunities page
-- Download their uploaded resume
+- Download any uploaded resume
-- Replace their uploaded resume
+- Replace a resume for just one opportunity without affecting others
-- Delete their uploaded resume
+- Delete an uploaded resume

 All resumes are stored securely in Supabase Storage with Row Level Security (RLS) policies ensuring users can only access their own files.